ABCD-STUDY/analysis-nda/notebooks/general/merge_data.md

 }
 nda17 = t2[[1]]
 ```
+The above nda17 data frame should contain 4,524 rows and about 38,000 columns.

 As a last step we can save the data in R's native (binary) file format.